 Based on the verse, "Blessed are the feet of them who bring good news," have the children bring their offerings in socks.
-Provide awards for the heaviest sock, dirtiest sock, prettiest sock, etc. Each
+Provide awards for the heaviest sock, dirtiest sock, prettiest sock, etc. Each kid who brings an offering in a sock gets a chance to throw the sock (with the offering in it) into a bucket to try to win a prize.

-Click here for a flyer with more ideas on using socks for fund-raising, including "Sock it to the Devil."
+Click here for a flyer with more ideas on using socks for fund-raising.